up202109000/go_client_server/README.md

 ## Bonus: Playing Against a  Stable Baselines 3 PPO Trained Model

-To assess the quality of your model, you can play against a Stable Baselines 3 PPO Reinforcement Learning trained model.
+To assess the quality of your model, you can play against a  Stable Baselines 3 PPO Reinforcement Learning (not very well trained 😅) model.
 Follow these steps:

 ##### 1. Install Stable Baselines 3 and sb3-contrib